 Bolivia enters into my plan

 While planning, I realised that I would be travelling very near to Bolivia.
 After travelling to the other part of the world, I felt that I should include it in my plan.
 The capital city of La Paz was my entry point.
 I added the salt flats of Uyuni, a top tourist destination into my itinerary.
 Bolivia needed a visa but could be obtained at the border or Cusco in Peru in a day.
-It did not look like an issue.
+It did not looked like an issue.

 What about Chile?